vegaprotocol/specs/protocol/0070-PLUP_protocol_upgrades.md

 and bringing also new important feature.
 Due to the nature of the upgrade, a governance vote will be required so token holders show of their support for the upgrade.

+> note: the major upgrade will need refinment, and are not planned at first.

 ## Framework / data structures